Thierry-Dumont/RKkit/README.md

 Gausian formulae with n steps are obtained by collocation at the roots of the Legendre P polynomials of degree n, shifted from [-1,1] to [0,1].

 RKcolloc.colloc computes the Butcher arrays, given collocation points in [0,1] and returns a Runge-Kutta method class  (note that collocation points are not necessary Gaussian points).

 See the notebook _Gaussian.ipynb._

+For the fun, formulas obtained by collocation at roots of Tchebychev polynomials are computed in "Tchebychev.ipynb" (they certainly have no interesting application).

 ### Notebooks ###